mananhiteshkataria/spring-db-app/README.md

-#actual connectivity as shown in Spring-App #
+# Actual connectivity as shown in Spring-App #
 ## Dependency Injection between the objects with simple and complex types ##
 ### You can have setter methods to supply the dependencies of simple or complex type ###